kevinolega/homepage/assets/pages/stage-four/stage-four-00.md

 Your son knows the rules of engagement but occasionally requires some reminders.

+You and your son are generally okay but you sometimes feel frustrated that he's not paying attention to what you say and you're worried about his future.

 Your relationship is incredibly smooth.
 You're both always on the same page and can almost finish each other's sentences.